Bergen County NJ Divorce Mediation Attorneys

 Divorce and Family Lawyers with Offices in Hackensack, New Jersey

-Although your initial vision of divorce may entail protracted courtroom battles, mounting costs, and overwhelming stress for you and your family, litigation is by no means the only avenue to resolution.
+Your idea of divorce may entail protracted courtroom battles, mounting costs, and overwhelming stress for you and your family.
+If so, you should be relieved to learn that litigation is by no means the only avenue to resolution.
 Litigation, meaning a trial in court before a judge, is certainly the traditional solution and if applicable to your situation, it may serve as the most viable route to pursue.
 However, in recent years, divorcing couples have turned to a variety of options that fall within the category of “alternative dispute resolution,” which may provide a more cost-effective, time-efficient, and ultimately less contentious path through divorce.
 The three most common forms of alternative dispute resolution include negotiation, mediation, arbitration, and collaborative divorce, each of which is marked by benefits and drawbacks that may or may not suit your unique needs and priorities.
-In order to make the best decision for you and those you love, it is essential to have a complete understanding of all of your available options.
+To make the best decision for you and those you love, it is essential to have a complete understanding of all of your available options.
 A knowledgeable attorney can walk you through these alternatives and assist you in determining which will best serve your interests.

 Townsend, Tomaio & Newmark is a legal practice dedicated entirely to divorce and family law.
-The attorneys at our firm have served in wide variety of capacities within New Jersey’s Family Law Court System, which allows us to act as effective litigators, arbitrators, and mediators for our clients undergoing divorce.
-Our team of specialized family law and divorce attorneys includes several who have completed extensive training and education in order to become approved by the Superior Court of New Jersey as qualified mediators pursuant Court Rule 1:40-12.
-In addition, one of our partners, Laurie L. Newmark, has served as a panelist for the Morris County and Passaic County Matrimonial Early Settlement Panel Mediation Programs.
-She has also been appointed by the Court as a Parent Coordinator in high conflict divorce cases involving children.
-Although we have the knowledge and resources of a large firm, we are committed to maintaining a personalized, client-centered atmosphere that allows us to attend to each and every client with the utmost care and concern.
+The attorneys at our firm have served in a wide variety of capacities within New Jersey’s Family Law Court System, allowing us to act as effective litigators, arbitrators, and mediators for our clients undergoing divorce.
+Our team of specialized family law and divorce attorneys includes several who have completed extensive training and education to become approved by the Superior Court of New Jersey as qualified mediators pursuant Court Rule 1:40-12.
+Additionally, one of our partners, Laurie L. Newmark, has served as a panelist for the Morris County and Passaic County Matrimonial Early Settlement Panel Mediation Programs.
+She has also been appointed by the Court as a Parent Coordinator in high-conflict divorce cases involving children.
+Although we have the knowledge and resources of a large firm, we are committed to maintaining a personalized, client-centered atmosphere that allows us to tend to every client with the utmost care and concern.
 Ultimately, when you enlist the services of our firm, you find a group of legal professionals who prioritize the future of you and your family.
-We come to know you, understand your goals, and zealously advocate to achieve them.
-To discuss your situation with one of our talented divorce lawyers today, simply contact our Bergen County offices at 201-285-5985 for a cost-free consultation.
+We strive to know you, understand your goals, and zealously advocate for your success.
+To discuss your situation with one of our talented divorce lawyers today, simply contact our Bergen County offices at 201-397-1750 for a cost-free consultation.

 Divorce Mediation in New Jersey